Banashri/banashri.github.io/books/index.md

 This year I have plans for reading some classics of the 19th century.

 So, I would be reading the following books.
-And I may write down how I tackled these massive books and my <a href="experiences.md" class="text">experiences in snippets</a> while on this journey.
+And I may write down how I tackled these massive books and my <a href="learning.md" class="text">experiences in snippets</a> while on this journey.

-<a href="books/experiences.md" class="text" target="_blank">experiences in snippets</a>
+<a href="~/books/learning.md" class="text" target="_top">experiences in snippets</a>

 - [The Brothers Karamazov](https://www.amazon.de/-/en/Fyodor-Dostoevsky/dp/0553212168/ref=sr_1_1?dchild=1&keywords=the+brothers+karamazov+bantam&qid=1611422835&s=books&sr=1-1) ~ `finished`